 Dana joined the Public Affairs team in 2009.
 As a senior public affairs specialist, she assists leadership and campus units with a range of support from media preparation and the development of talking points to communication planning and the launching of initiatives.
 She is responsible for managing communications supporting the university’s sustainability brand, Planet Blue.
 Hailing from Rochester Hills, Michigan, she earned her B.A. in communications with a minor in marketing from Oakland University.
 Prior to U-M, she worked as an account associate at Doner Advertising in Southfield.
 She enjoys spending time outdoors, traveling and relaxing with her family of four.

-Elisse Rodriguez, Public Affairs and Media Relations Representative
+Elisse Rodriguez, Public Affairs and Media Relations Associate

 Main areas of responsibility are sustainability and special projects.

 Elisse joined the Public Affairs staff in June 2013 after graduating from the University of Michigan with a degree in Communication Studies.
 She jumped to her current role in 2016 and assists in the day-to-day communications for U-M’s sustainability initiative, Planet Blue.